Biden expected to announce Tony Blinken as secretary of state | WSGW 790 AM & 100.5 FM

-President-elect Joe Biden is expected to announce Tony Blinken, a longtime diplomat and a member of Mr. Biden’s inner circle, as his secretary of state, two sources familiar with the decision confirmed to CBS News.
+President-elect Joe Biden is expected to announce Tony Blinken, a longtime diplomat and a member of Mr. Biden’s inner circle, as his secretary of state, multiple people familiar with the decision confirmed to CBS News.
 Mr. Biden is expected to make the announcement on Tuesday.

+In addition, two people familiar with the decision confirmed to CBS News that Linda Thomas-Greenfield has been selected as U.N. ambassador.

 Blinken has served in the past two Democratic administrations, including as a deputy national security adviser from 2013 to 2015 and as deputy secretary of state from 2015 to 2017.